szinja/unpaired-image2image-translation/README.md

-### Neural Style Transfer and Image Generation to apply Polaroid picture effects.
+### Unpaired Image-to-Image Translation using CycleGAN with Modified Loss for Monet Style Transfer